Pricing Policies for Selling Indivisible Storable Goods to Strategic Consumers: Introduction

 Dynamic pricing, a practice which is very common in most industries, can be seen as a weak form of price discrimination.
 The retailer does not dictate how consumers are segmented, but rather consumers segment themselves by self-selecting the time (and corresponding price) at which they prefer to buy the item.
 A classic and well studied dynamic pricing problem occurs when a monopolist sells a durable good to strategic consumers.\footnote{A {\em durable good} is a long-lasting good that can be ``stored" and consumed repeatedly over time.
-Examples include digital goods, land and, to a large degree, housing, metals, electronic goods, etc.} In this setting, Ronald \citet{coase1972durability} conjectured that a durable good monopolist who lacks price commitment cannot sell the good above the competitive price. \citet{stokey1979intertemporal} then showed that the optimal preannounced pricing policy consists of setting a fixed price.
+Examples include digital goods, land and, to a large degree, housing, metals, electronic goods, etc.}.
+A natural question in this setting is whether the seller is better-off by pre-announcing all future prices (i.e. price-commitment) rather than using a price-contingent strategy (i.e. revealing prices dynamically).
+Ronald \citet{coase1972durability} conjectured that a durable good monopolist who lacks price commitment cannot sell the good above the competitive price. \citet{stokey1979intertemporal} then showed that the optimal preannounced pricing policy consists of setting a fixed price.
+An intuitive argument of why a preannounced pricing policy might be beneficial to the retailer is the following: in an environment with dynamic pricing, consumers may sometimes hesitate whether they should buy a product today or wait for a potential discount in the future.
+In some contexts, this may hurt the seller's profit.
+On the other hand, a pre-announced pricing policy gives a seller the power of commitment and thus, can induce consumers to buy at a high price since they can be certain that prices will not drop enough to make it beneficial to wait.